JHM Charitable Foundation (John and Hasmik Mgrdichian Foundation)

 Application Success Factors

 Since this foundation operates on an invitation-only basis, traditional application success factors do not apply.
-However, analyzing their funded portfolio reveals what attracts their support:
+However, analysing their funded portfolio reveals what attracts their support:

 Foundation-Specific Patterns:

-1. Armenian Connection: Nearly all funded organizations serve Armenian communities or preserve Armenian culture, heritage, and identity
+1. Armenian Connection: Nearly all funded organisations serve Armenian communities or preserve Armenian culture, heritage, and identity

-2. Education-Centric: The foundation consistently prioritizes educational initiatives, particularly those teaching "practical, timely and marketable skills" (as Grigorian describes TUMO)
+2. Education-Centric: The foundation consistently prioritises educational initiatives, particularly those teaching "practical, timely and marketable skills" (as Grigorian describes TUMO)

-3. Measurable Impact Philosophy: Hampar emphasizes programs with "clear goals" that create both individual development and economic benefit
+3. Measurable Impact Philosophy: Hampar emphasises programmes with "clear goals" that create both individual development and economic benefit

 4. Innovation in Traditional Areas: The foundation supports contemporary approaches to Armenian cultural preservation (e.g., TUMO's technology-based learning versus traditional methods)